Lileu/burger/README.md

 **Controllers** folder contains class files for the controllers.
 Controllers handles users’ request and returns a response.
 MVC requires the name of all controller files to end with “Controller”.

 **View** folder stores the HTML files related to application display and user interface.
 Typically view file is a .cshtml file where you write html and C# or VB.NET code.

+config/ Holds the general configuration of the project.

+data/ Here, you can store the data files of the project, like a database schema, a SQL file that creates tables, or even a SQLite database file.